Casual, Academic and Guest

 Please note that we must receive a signed copy of the contract from the worker before a timesheet can be issued.
 This is required for audit purposes to indicate that the individual has read the terms and conditions of their employment and accepts them.

 UoB students working on casual assignments.
 Undergraduate students are advised to not work more than 15 hours per week in term-time.
-International students who hold a Tier 4 student visa to study in the UK are subject to working restrictions imposed by the UKVI (UK Visas & Immigration).
+International students who hold a Student visa (formerly known as Tier 4) to study in the UK are subject to working restrictions imposed by the UKVI (UK Visas & Immigration).
 The permission to work, or lack thereof, is evident on the student’s visa vignette in their passport or on their Biometric Residence Permit (BRP) card.
 The TSS will assess all students right to work and document it appropriately.
 Students will not become eligible for assignments that would permit working beyond their UKVI permission.
-More information on Tier 4 working is available here.
+More information on Student visas (formerly known as Tier 4) working is available here.

 Bristol Futures Engagement Opportunities can help if you would like to promote roles from volunteering and outreach activities through to mentoring and internships.
 This may be helpful if you do not have students already secured for your role(s).
 More information on using this service is available here: https://www.bris.ac.uk/bristol-futures/intranet/staff-actions/engagementopportunities.html?ticket=ST-44938190-Y4gdLJdMVENuvd9g6INo-0561bb5813ee